• Art magazine

 Use the room in your home optimal.
 Design your home to a retreat where you can relax and relax from the steadily growing hustle and bustle of life.
 Arrange your furniture , depending on how you want to use the room.

-For example, try unexpected combinations.
-A sofa that is moved away from the wall and positioned closer to the middle of the room can ensure a pleasant loosening and contribute to an airy, modern Scandinavian room atmosphere.
+Try unexpected combinations.
+A sofa positioned slightly away from the wall and closer to the center of the room can create a pleasant break and contribute to an airy, modern Scandinavian atmosphere.

 03 make it really hyggelig